uiowa/uiowa/README.md

     blt drupal:sync:all-sites
     ```

-Visit the page in your browser by navigating to http://localhost:8888.
+Visit the site in your browser by navigating to http://localhost:8888.
+You can
+log in using `drush -l mysite uli`, although Drush returns the incorrect URI.
+Copy the path and append to `http://localhost:8888`.

 The `drush/Commands/PolicyCommands.php` file will overwrite the
 sites.local.php` file to route the correct site when running `drush rs`.
 It is